team0se7en/Social-Blind/README.md

 # Social-Blind
-a social app for the devfest19 hackathon
+a social chat app for the devfest19 hackathon